 New York State Ranks Highest in Nation in Per Pupil Spending

-- For the 2016-17 school year,* New York State was the highest among the states in per pupil disbursements for current public elementary and secondary education at $23,091, according to the U.S. Census Bureau.
-This amount is:
+- For the 2017-18 school year,* New York State was the highest among the states in per pupil disbursements for current public elementary and secondary education at $24,040, according to the U.S. Census Bureau.
+New York’s per-pupil figure rose 4.1 percent from the previous year.
+Differences in educational spending among states may reflect variations in regional costs, among other factors.

 Local Resources Represent the Largest Source of Funding

-- In 2017-18, support for public elementary and secondary schools came from the following sources:
+- In 2018-19, support for public elementary and secondary schools in New York came from the following sources:

-- In school budgets proposed for the 2019-20 school year, property tax levy increases averaged 2.5 percent, which is higher than the:
+- In school budgets proposed for the 2020-21 school year, property tax levy increases averaged 2.2 percent, compared to a 2.4 percent increase the previous year.

 * Most recent available year.